Dukan Dam: Characteristics of the dam

 The Dukan Dam is a multi-purpose concrete arch dam abutted by gravity monoliths.
 It is 360 m long and 116.5 m high.
 At its base it is 32.5 m wide, tapering off to 6.2 m at the top.
 The combined maximum discharge of the dam is 4300 m3 per second.
-This is divided over a spillway tunnel with three radial gates having a combined maximum discharge of 2440 m3 per second, and an emergency bellmouth spillway with a capacity of 1860 m3 per second.
+This is divided over a spillway tunnel with three radial gates having a combined maximum discharge of 2440 m3 per second, and an emergency bell mouth spillway with a capacity of 1860 m3 per second.
 Two irrigation outlets with a combined discharge of 220 m3 per second have not been operated over the last ten years.
 The powerhouse of five Francis units at 80 MW each releases between 110 and 550 m3 per second.
 Lake Dukan, the reservoir created by the Dukan Dam, has a surface area of 270 km2.
 Its anticipated capacity is 6.8 km3 with a maximum of 8.3 km3.